Why the name?

 I ask if the book adds anything culturally significant.
 I look at if the book is a self-contained work that doesn’t take on or leave out too much.
 I also examine plot and character and ask myself if those elements are believable in the world in which the author has created.

 What kinds of books do you NOT read?

-The only books that I don’t read are cooking, gardening, crafting (etc.), children’s books, strictly religious works, New Adult, or hardcore erotica.
+The only books that I don’t read are cook books, gardening, crafting (etc.), children’s books, strictly religious works, New Adult, or hardcore erotica.
 I only selectively read young adult lit.

 Do you write negative book reviews?